 What is Fluency Maintenance and Why Does Relapse Happen?

-To better understand the mechanics of this process, watch this helpful video:
+To better understand this concept, watch this helpful video:

 The Mechanics of Motor-Speech Habits